 "Riccardo has disappeared".

-"Chemical powder fire extinguishers were used, toxic to the pilot while they should have used foam".
+"Chemical powder fire extinguishers were used, toxic to the driver while they should have used foam".

 "How can one be happy on such a day?
 We know that death is part of the game.
 But every time we lose a part of ourselves".